Vincent-1125/Uncertainty-Quantification-on-Clinical-Trial-Outcome-Prediction/README.md

-# Uncertainty Quantification on Clinical Trial Outcome Prediction
+# Uncertainty Quantification and Interpretability for Clinical Trial Approval Prediction